Office: Social Sciences 323

 Fulbright Student Scholar, Stockholm, Sweden, 1992-1993.

 Winkler, Celia.
-In progress. “"Redefining Single Motherhood: The 1990s Child Support Discourse and the Dismantling of the U.S. Welfare State."
-In Mothering in the Age of Neoliberalism.
+2014.
+“Redefining Single Motherhood: The 1990s Child Support Discourse and the Dismantling of the U.S. Welfare State."
+Pages 255 to 277 in Mothering in the Age of Neoliberalism, edited by Melinda Vandenbeld Giles.
 Toronto: Demeter Press.

 Rooks, Daisy and Celia Winkler.
 2012.
 “Learning Interdisciplinarity: Service Learning and the Promise of Interdisciplinary Teaching.”
 Teaching Sociology 40(1): 2-20.